Employer or pension payer error

 Those making payments under PAYE must follow the rules and deduct the right tax, based on those rules, before paying the net, after-tax, amount to the payee.

 Mistakes can happen.
-Forms can get lost in the post (although now most exchanges between employers/pension providers and HMRC are electronic) and there can be breakdowns in communication.
+Most exchanges between employers/pension providers and HMRC are now electronic rather than by post, but there might be a breakdown in communication.

-It can be a very difficult task for you, when receiving an underpayment ‘P800’ calculation from HMRC, to work out why you have not paid enough tax.
+It can be a very difficult task for you, when receiving an underpayment P800 calculation from HMRC, to work out why you have not paid enough tax.
+It might be that no-one is at fault – there are situations where PAYE does not collect the right tax.

 - You might not have told HMRC about something affecting your tax affairs;